 Participants hearing thresholds levels were obtained with the use of a conventional audiometer inside a sound booth.
-The same participants were further tested to obtain their threshold levels using the KUDUwave™ in a room without a sound booth to validate the results.
-The PLH of each participant was calculated with both the KUDUwave™ results and the conventional audiometer results separately.
+The same participants were then further tested to obtain their threshold levels using the KUDUwave™ in a room without a sound booth to validate the results.
+The Percentage Loss of Hearing (PLH) of each participant was recorded with both the the KUDUwave and the conventional audiometer and the results compared.

-The results from this study conclude and confirm that the KUDUwave™ can be used for medical surveillance audiometry without a sound-treated booth.
-Additionally, the study confirms the clinical validity of the KUDUwave™ for calculating the Percentage Loss of Hearing accurately, without a sound-treated booth.
+The results from this study conclude and confirm that the KUDUwave is suitable for medical surveillance audiometry without the use of a sound-treated booth.
+Additionally, the study also confirms the clinical validity of the KUDUwave audiometer for calculating the Percentage Loss of Hearing accurately without a sound-treated booth.